 - 2. Turn on the Hazard Warning flasher.

 - 3. Set the parking brake.

-- 4. Place the shift lever into PARK (automatic transmission) or REVERSE (manual transmission).
+- 4. Place the gear selector into PARK (automatic transmission) or REVERSE (manual transmission).
 On 4-Wheel drive vehicles, shift the transfer case to the "4L" position.

+- 5. Turn OFF the ignition.

-6. Block both the front and rear of the wheel diagonally
+- 6. Block both the front and rear of the wheel diagonally